 First, watch for seasonal sales to pick up fresh produce during the season’s peak – and with the peak flavors.

-Frozen is the next best nutritional option for produce, followed by dried and canned.
+Frozen is the next best nutritional option for produce, followed by dried and then canned.

-Then, stock up on lean meats, dry goods, and dairy during sales by watching flyers, using coupons, reward cards, online apps, and scanning the ads.
+Next, stock up on lean meats, dry goods, and dairy during sales.
+Try:

 Download your FREE list of 10 Frugal Foods to Eat for a Healthy Pregnancy and Baby!